310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/demonstrating_the_elements.md

 ## Translation Notes

-[^1]: They're in the same area that appeared in Scroll of the Elements.
+[^1]: They're in the same area that appeared in <a href="https://citrinesea.github.io/main-sections/translations/Event-Stories/Scroll-of-the-Elements/scrolls-preview.html" target="_blank">Scroll of the Elements</a>.
 [^2]: MDM happens at the end of August.
 It's shown in the first main story of ES!! era.
 [^3]: This plushie appears in Midori's <a href="https://ensemble-stars.fandom.com/wiki/%28Healing_Ninja%29_Midori_Takamine" target="_blank">Scroll of the Elements card</a>.